If you are interested in learning more about the Wake Forest Plastic Surgery residency, we invite you to complete a brief survey.

 - We have an independent chief cosmetic clinic with the opportunity to perform independent procedures throughout chief year, while having faculty available for support.

-- We provide annual stipends for additional miscellaneous items, such as cameras, loupes and books.
+- We provide annual stipends for additional educational items, including a camera, iPad, loupes and books.

 Goals of our program include: